This Company Is Sucking Carbon From the Air and Making Soda With It

-The same carbon that’s heating up the planet could soon be making your soda fizzy.
+The same carbon dioxide (CO2) that’s heating up the planet could soon be making your soda fizzy.

 In some ways, carbon removal is a last-resort concept fueled by an understanding that countries aren’t yet doing nearly enough to curb greenhouse gas emissions.
 Critics argue that these companies could distract from efforts to reduce emissions; provide companies with “greenwashing” opportunities; and have a negligible impact on the environment.

 But most forecasts by climate scientists actually now insist that carbon removal must be a part of any climate solution to stay within the Paris climate agreement goal of keeping temperature increases at less than 1.5 degrees Celsius above pre-industrial levels.